AfOx Insaka

 The Africa Oxford Initiative (AfOx) Insaka is a gathering for sharing ideas and knowledge about Africa-focused research.
 AfOx invites speakers from varied disciplines and academic backgrounds to present their work and ideas, followed by discussions and networking.
 You can watch our previous Insakas here.

-AfOx is hosting an Insaka on October 31 2025, from 17:30-19:00 PM UK time at the Lecture Theatre L2, Maths Institute, University of Oxford.
+AfOx is hosting an Insaka on February 6 2026, from 17:30-19:00 PM UK time at the Hub, Kellogg College, University of Oxford.
 The event will also be live-streamed on the AfOx YouTube Channel.

 Here's a preview of our past Insakas